Jack-HG/JackG-FIFA19-Vanguard-DTS16103-C1/README.md

 - can display information about the player like name, club, nationality, shirt number etc.
 - can display career mode information like player monetary value, release clause value, potential rating etc.
 - allows the player to specify a player, then specify which category of player they want to see.
 Then display the correlating       data the form of a radar chart.
 Visualising data in this way makes it much more readable.
+- displays the top 20 players in the form of a radar chart

 This application also answer's the following questions:
-- which player has the most total in-game stats? (who is the most all round player?)
+- which player has the most total in-game stats? (who is the most all round player?
+- who are the top 100 players by overall rating?

 How do you use it?